Intensive Family Support Services (IFSS)

 Our team is comprised of master-level licensed practitioners and peer advocates,

 who work collaboratively to ensure client and family needs are met.
 The

-IFSS team serves families in Morris and Sussex Counties, providing individualized
+IFSS team serves families in Morris County, providing individualized care

-care and support during daytime and evening hours.
-Access to service is
+and support during daytime and evening hours.
+Access to service is available

 Mental illness can have a profound effect on the lives of those affected

 and can be equally devastating to their families.
 Family members see someone

 they care about suffering with a mental illness, living a life of isolation,